ukarroum/ykarroum-blog/blog/_posts/2020-11-21-intobject.md

 The file implementing them in python is more than 5000 code lines.

-Since the file contains roughly 116 functions, I'll probably skip some (most of ?) of the functions.
+Since the file contains roughly 116 functions/macros, I'll probably skip some (most of ?) of the functions.

 Without further ado, let's dive in the code !